TiraLabra/2020_p1/README.md

 # TL/DR

-When setting up a new course the idea is that it's enough to fork/copy this repo and update the relevant info in `_config.yml` and `assets/fuu.js`, and publish github pages.
+When setting up a new course the idea is that it's enough to fork/copy this repo and update the relevant info in `_config.yml` and `assets/fuu.js`, and publish **GitHub Pages**.

 In `_config.yml` at least the following need to be changed:
 * tile/entitle